Three Sisters Soup

 Servings:8 to 10

-The Three Sisters—corn, squash and beans—is an ancient Native American growing technique that capitalizes on the strengths of each individual ingredient.
+The Three Sisters—corn, squash and beans—is a Native American growing technique that capitalizes on the strengths of each individual ingredient.
 Cooked together they make a great soup that is popular with vegetarians and vegans.
-Try it on your Thanksgiving table.
+Try it on your Thanksgiving table or for honoring Indigenous Peoples' Day.

 - 2 pounds of your favorite winter squash (butternut, acorn, kabocha)